RRSP vs TFSA: Which One Should You Choose?

 Did you know?

-- You can borrow from your RRSP to buy a home – and not pay tax on the withdrawal.
-With the Home Buyers’ Plan (HBP), as a Canadian resident, you can withdraw up to $35,000 from your RRSP (or $70,000 per couple) to help buy or build your first home.
+2. You can borrow from your RRSP to buy a home – and not pay tax on the withdrawal.
+With the Home Buyers’ Plan (HBP), as a Canadian resident, you can withdraw up to $60,000 from your RRSP (or $120,000 per couple) to help buy or build your first home.
 You have 15 years to pay back the amount you withdrew, and must start paying it back in the second year after you buy your home.
-To find out more, read this article.
+To find out more, read the HBP section on the RRSP page.

-- You can use your RRSP to pay for your education – and not pay tax on the withdrawal.
+3. You can use your RRSP to pay for your education – and not pay tax on the withdrawal.
 With the Lifelong Learning Plan (LLP), you can borrow up to $10,000 a year from your RRSP – to a maximum of $20,000 over four years – to help cover full-time education costs.
 You can use this program to fund your education or your spouse’s, but not your children’s.
-To find out more, read this article.
+To find out more, read the LLP section on the RRSP page.

 Back to top